scaleway/scaleway-cli/README.md

 * `scw {create,run}`, prefixing root-volume with the server hostname ([#63](https://github.com/scaleway/scaleway-cli/issues/63))
 * `scw {create,run} IMAGE`, *IMAGE* can be a snapshot ([#19](https://github.com/scaleway/scaleway-cli/issues/19))
 * Support of `scw stop -w, --wait` option
+* Identifiers can be prefixed with the type of the resource, i.e: `scw inspect my-server` == `scw inspect server:my-server` It may be useful if you have the same name in a server and a volume

 #### Fixes